 The Youth Justice Improvement Board is responsible for overseeing and driving the delivery of the youth justice strategy.
-The Board is chaired by the Scottish Government and includes senior representation from a wide range of organisations including Police Scotland; COSLA; Scottish Children's Reporters Administration (SCRA); Crown Office and Procurator Fiscal Service; CYCJ; Education Scotland; and health and third sector partners.
+The Board is chaired by the Scottish Government and includes senior representation from a wide range of organisations, including: Police Scotland; the Convention of Scottish Local Authorities (COSLA); Education Scotland (ES); SCRA; COPFS; CYCJ; and health and third sector partners.
 The Board meets at least four times a year and met for the first time in October 2015.